wilbarnes/substrate-lending-parachain/README.md

-# Lending Runtime Proof of Concept
+# Substrate Lending Runtime Proof of Concept

 Open finance is a concept that strongly resonates with me.
 Additionally, having the liberty to write code so close to the machinery of a chain is a powerful feature.